What Is Job Satisfaction? (And How to Increase Yours)

 What Is Job Satisfaction?

 Job satisfaction is how much enjoyment or fulfillment you get from a job.
-In addition to the job’s day-to-day tasks, it encompasses factors like your work environment, relationships with your coworkers, employee benefits, work–life balance, and whether you feel appreciated and listened to.
+It’s connected to feeling successful in your job’s day-to-day tasks, but it also depends on factors like your work environment, relationships with coworkers, employee benefits, work-life balance, and whether you feel appreciated and listened to.
 For a job to be satisfying, the positive aspects need to outweigh the negative.

 What Makes a Job Satisfying?